elasticpath/react-pwa-reference-storefront/src/components/src/B2bEditAssociate/README.md

 Displays an **Add Associate** dialog box.
 Account administrators add associates by specifying their email address and roles.

-Use this component with the Buyer Admin view.
+Use this component with the Accounts view.

 #### Usage